-Description: This War Department letter dated July 15, 1946, informed Troy C. Henry of the location of his son Private First Class Robert Edward Henry’s grave.
+This War Department letter dated July 15, 1946, informed Troy C. Henry of the location of his son Private First Class Robert Edward Henry's grave.
 PFC Henry was killed overseas and buried in the U.S. Military Cemetery in Foy, Belgium.
-The 10 1/2 x 8 inch letter is printed on Office of the Quartermaster General stationary and is signed by Major General T. B. Larkin.
+The 10.5 by 8 inch letter is printed on Office of the Quartermaster General stationary and is signed by Major General T. B. Larkin.

 Families had four options.
 First, the remains could be returned to the next-of-kin in the United States for reburial in a family or local cemetery.
 Second, the remains could be returned to the next-of-kin in a foreign country for reburial.
 Third, the remains could be permanently interred in the U.S. military cemetery where they were originally buried in.
 Finally, the remains could be returned to the U.S. to be interred in a national cemetery.

-Robert Edward Henry was born to Troy Clinton Henry (1889-1970) and Emma Pauline Massey (1893-1979) in Wilson County, N.C.
+Robert Edward Henry was born to Troy Clinton Henry (1889 to 1970) and Emma Pauline Massey (1893 to 1979) in Wilson County, NC.
 As a young man, he served as a sheet metal worker in the United States Navy and was stationed in Portsmouth, Virginia, and Pearl Harbor, Hawaii, before being transferred to the European front during World War II.

 He served with the 22nd Infantry Regiment, 4th Infantry Division.
 This regiment landed at Utah Beach on D-Day before pushing through France, Belgium, and Luxembourg to Germany.
 PFC Henry was killed in action during this western push on March 1, 1945.
 For his service to his country, PFC Henry was awarded a Purple Heart with the Oak Leaf Cluster.
 His family chose for his body to remain interred among his fellow soldiers in the Henri-Chapelle American Cemetery and Memorial in Belgium.
 More than 8,000 other American soldiers are also buried there.